hammad93/polyglot-poets/README.md

 # polyglot-poets
-A multilingual database of poets aiming to capture every language
+A multilingual database of poets for the most popular languages.
+This repository aims to provide a programmable interface for natural language processing (NLP).

 # License
 MIT License (https://opensource.org/licenses/MIT)